How an Anti-Spam Server Differs from a Mail Server

 Is it possible to bypass the greylisting process?

-The option exists to whitelist trusted senders in order to bypass the greylisting process, but it is recommended this option is used with care.
-While whitelisting a trusted sender will accelerate the delivery of their emails, the risk exists that a trusted sender´s email account could be compromised at a later date and be used to send spam, malware, or phishing emails.
+It is possible to bypass the Greylisting process by whitelisting trusted sources so emails from the trusted sources are not greylisted.
+It is recommended whitelisting is used with care.
+While whitelisting a trusted sender will accelerate the delivery of their emails, the risk exists that a trusted sender´s email account could be compromised and used to send spam, malware, or phishing emails.

 With high spam detection rates, what are the chances of blocking genuine emails in error?

-With high spam detection rates, genuine emails can occasionally be blocked if (for example) they have typically spammy subject titles (i.e. “Hello”).
+With high spam detection rates, the chances of blocking genuine emails in error are no different than with low spam detection rates, especially if (for example) they have typically spammy subject titles (i.e., “Hello”).
 However, in the latest testing of SpamTitan Gateway and SpamTitan Cloud, the “false positive” rate was recorded at just 0.003%.
-This means only 1-in-33,333 genuine emails was mistakenly categorized as spam on optimal settings.
+This means only 1-in-33,333 genuine emails were mistakenly categorized as spam on optimal settings.

 Most spam mail is harmless, so why implement an anti-spam server?

-While some sources claim malicious emails only account for 2.5% of all spam emails, there are more than 15 billion spam emails sent each day.
-If the claim is correct, that is more than one malicious email for each man, woman, and child in the USA per day.
-If only one of those malicious emails avoids detection, it can compromise the security of an organization´s entire network.
+Although most spam is harmless, implementing an anti-spam server will prevent those which are malicious evading detection.
+Some sources claim malicious emails only account for 2.5% of all spam emails.
+However, there are more than 15 billion spam emails sent each day.
+Consequently, if the claim is correct, that is more than one malicious email for each man, woman, and child in the USA per day.

 How much does a better anti-spam server cost?

-Our anti-spam servers are subscription-based services and priced according to the number of email inboxes you wish to protect and the length of time you wish to subscribe to our service.
+Better anti-spam server costs are priced according to the number of email inboxes you wish to protect and the length of time you wish to subscribe to the service.
+The payment frequency can also be a factor.
 To help businesses better understand the cost of an anti-spam server, we provide an anti-spam cost calculator, or you are invited to contact us and request a quote.